CodeWizard-1/e-commerce/README.md

 ![Alt text](documentation/image-208.png)
 ![Alt text](documentation/image-207.png)

- - At the very top there is an information board in which information about the terms of return and delivery, the minimum order amount for free delivery is updated every three seconds (to encourage the user to buy  more number of products), as well as a motivational phrase as a call to action.
+ - At the very top there is an information board in which information about the terms of return, delivery, the minimum order amount for free delivery is updated every three seconds (to encourage the user to buy  more number of products), as well as a motivational phrase as a call to action.

 ![Main Nav Menu Image](documentation/image-13.png)